darrelldavis/terraform-aws-minecraft/examples/complete/README.md

-# Example using all defaults
+# Complete Example

+Note:

-Note: This will create resources that are not "free tier" eligible.
+* This will create resources that are not "free tier" eligible.
+* If you change `mc_port` from the default value, you'll also need to manually edit the minecraft `server.properties` file on S3 or the EC2 instance

 ## Usage

-By default, this will use your "default" AWS credentials profile if installed.
-Otherwise, set your credentials:
+This will use your "default" AWS credentials profile if installed.
+Or explicitly set your credentials:

 ```
 export AWS_ACCESS_KEY_ID="anaccesskey"
 export AWS_SECRET_ACCESS_KEY="asecretkey"
 ```

-* Edit `region` in `main.tf` and then build:
+* Edit `region` and `bucket_name` in `main.tf` and then build:

 ```
 terraform init